rsonger/software-engineering-lab/_posts/2025-05-14-geometric_transformations.md

     0 & 0 & 1
 \end{bmatrix}$$

-Here we can see the matrix for scaling and rotation combines nicely with the matrix for translation.
+Here we can see the matrices for scaling and rotation combine nicely with the matrix for translation.
 The values $a_{11}$ to $a_{22}$ represent the scaling and rotation transformations while $m_1$ and $m_2$ are the translation values.

-So the three transformations of scaling, rotation and translation (collectively called *affine transformations*) can be represented together in a single matrix.
+So the three transformations of scaling, rotation and translation (collectively called *affine transformations*) can be expressed together in a single matrix.
 If we further expand this out to 3D, that matrix will have an extra dimension as well:
 $$\begin{bmatrix}
     a_{11} & a_{12} & a_{13} & m_1 \\